-8. Distinguishing Between JWS and JWE Objects
+9. Distinguishing Between JWS and JWE Objects

 There are several ways of distinguishing whether an object is a JWS or JWE object.
-All these methods will yield the same result for all legal input values.
+All these methods will yield the same result for all legal input values; they may yield different results for malformed inputs.

 - If the object is using the JWS Compact Serialization or the JWE Compact Serialization, the number of base64url encoded segments separated by period ('.') characters differs for JWSs and JWEs.
 JWSs have three segments separated by two period ('.') characters.
 JWEs have five segments separated by four period ('.') characters. - If the object is using the JWS JSON Serialization or the JWE JSON Serialization, the members used will be different.
 JWSs have a signatures member and JWEs do not.
-JWEs have a recipients member and JWSs do not. - A JWS Header can be distinguished from a JWE header by examining the alg (algorithm) header parameter value.
-If the value represents a digital signature or MAC algorithm, or is the value none, it is for a JWS; if it represents a Key Encryption, Key Wrapping, Direct Key Agreement, Key Agreement with Key Wrapping, or Direct Encryption algorithm, it is for a JWE. - A JWS Header can also be distinguished from a JWE header by determining whether an enc (encryption method) member exists.
+JWEs have a recipients member and JWSs do not. - A JWS Header can be distinguished from a JWE header by examining the alg (algorithm) Header Parameter value.
+If the value represents a digital signature or MAC algorithm, or is the value none, it is for a JWS; if it represents a Key Encryption, Key Wrapping, Direct Key Agreement, Key Agreement with Key Wrapping, or Direct Encryption algorithm, it is for a JWE.
+(Extracting the alg value to examine is straightforward when using the JWS Compact Serialization or the JWE Compact Serialization and may be more difficult when using the JWS JSON Serialization or the JWE JSON Serialization.) - A JWS Header can also be distinguished from a JWE header by determining whether an enc (encryption method) member exists.
 If the enc member exists, it is a JWE; otherwise, it is a JWS.

-9. IANA Considerations
+10. IANA Considerations